Styrmlong/gamedev-vr-edition/README.md

 Set up the trigger in general events
 Need to give the event a particular ID
 Then tie it into the the tester and test to see if it runs
+Got until Saturday meeting to get the workable version of the environment